 Below are the questions we get asked most frequently, and which we ask any potential new clients to read before booking a consultation with us.
-If your questions is not answered below, please email us using the New Patient Enquiry link on our contact page.
+If your question is not answered below, please call us on 01789 595004 between 9am and 5 pm, Monday to Friday.

 How do I book a consultation?